Best VR Controllers in 2025: Tracking, Comfort, Real-World Results

 HTC Vive Wand (2.0)

-The Vive Wand is a tank — heavier than modern options but still favored in many professional arcades for its durability.
-Tracking accuracy remains top-tier thanks to the Lighthouse system, though its large trackpad feels dated for precise thumb input.
+The Vive Wand is a tank.
+It is heavier than modern options but still favored in many professional arcades and location-based installations for its durability and simple UI.
+Tracking accuracy remains excellent thanks to the Lighthouse system, although the large trackpad feels less precise for fine thumb input than modern thumbsticks.

-Field insight: Adding a slim foam wrap widens the handle slightly for larger hands, improving comfort during room-scale sessions.
-Many users still keep a wand around as a reliable menu or tool controller for SteamVR setup work.
+Field insight: Adding a slim foam wrap widens the handle slightly for larger hands and improves comfort during room-scale sessions.
+We still keep a wand around in our lab as a reliable menu and tool controller for SteamVR setup work, especially when pairing new trackers or running diagnostics.

 Pros